-Analysis paper: 30% of final grade
+• Analysis paper: 30% of final grade

-You will write a 1,500-2,000 word paper on readings in one of the weeks between January 29 and March 5.
-You will make two original arguments based on the readings and defend them from conceivable but strong counterarguments.
+You will write a 1,500-2,000 word paper on readings in one of the weeks between February 3 and March 2.
+In the paper, you will make two original arguments based on the readings and defend them from conceivable but strong counterarguments.
 A paper shorter than 1,500 words and longer than 2,000 words will be penalized.
-To get a full credit for the assignment, you must submit a complete paper electronically by 6pm of the day the class meets for the reading.
+To get a full credit for the assignment, you must submit a complete paper electronically by 12pm of the day the class meets for the reading.
 Late papers will not be accepted and will automatically receive the grade of F for this assignment.

-Final paper: 40% of final grade
+• Research paper: 30% of final grade

-Undergraduate students: The final paper will be comprehensive.
-The paper will be between 3,600-4,500 words (12-15 pages equivalent).
+Undergraduate students will write a research paper between 3,600-4,500 words (12-15 pages equivalent).
+In order to get full credit, they must consult the instructor on the topic and receive a written approval from him by 12pm on January 27.
 A paper shorter than 3,600 words and longer than 4,500 words will be penalized.
-You will receive a paper topic in the class on April 16 and submit your paper electronically by the deadline of 8pm, April 30.
+They must submit a completed paper electronically by the deadline of 12pm, May 4.
 Late papers will not be accepted and will automatically receive the grade of F for this assignment.

-Graduate students: The paper will be between 4,500-6,000 words (15-20 pages equivalent).
+Graduate students will write a research paper between 4,500-6,000 words (15-20 pages equivalent).
+In order to get full credit, they must consult the instructor on the topic and receive a written approval from him by 12pm on January 27.
 A paper shorter than 4,500 words and longer than 6,000 words will be penalized.
-Like undergraduate students, you will receive a paper topic in the class on April 16 and submit your paper electronically by the deadline of 8pm, April 30.
+They must submit a completed paper electronically by the deadline of 12pm, May 4.
 Late papers will not be accepted and will automatically receive the grade of F for this assignment.